jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 ![training](../imgs/metric-train.png)

-## Why mining?
+## The Triplet Margin Miner

 After Triplets construction,
 all possible *(anchor, pos, neg)* Triplets becomes the training data.
-However,
-what if the pre-trained model already performs well on some of the Triplets?
+However, what if the pre-trained model already performs well on some of the Triplets?

-To put it in another way: *what if the distance between `anchor` and `pos` is smaller than the distance between `anchor` and `neg`?*
+To put it in another way: *what if the distance between `anchor` and `pos` is much smaller than the distance between `anchor` and `neg`?*

-These Triplets,
-does not contribute to improving the model.
+These Triplets, does not contribute to improving the model.
 A more effective way is to use hard/semi-hard negative samples for model training.

 ![mining](../imgs/mining.png)